 I’ve made meringue cookies a few times before I finally made it right – crisp outside and chewy inside- but I’ve yet to make them as fluffy white but I kind of like them just the way they always turn out – a light coffee color.

-1/2 cup caster sugar ( or process granulated sugar for about 30 seconds in a food processor)
+- 1/2 cup Caster Sugar or process granulated sugar for about 30 seconds in a food processor in a blender

 - 1 pinch Cream of Tartar optional